 Armed with plenty of firepower (in regards to power, range, and accuracy), additional features that help you make the most out of your weapon, and an internal clip system that simplifies the firing process, there’s truly nothing that is a disadvantage of this blaster.

-If you want a Nerf shotgun that stands out from other options in every other Nerf line, the Nerf Ultra Three is the blaster for you.
+If you want a Nerf shotgun that stands out from other options in every other Nerf Ultra blasters, the Nerf Ultra Three is the blaster for you.